scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 ## Creating a layout

 This is an example of how to create a custom layout using the layout component.
-The example illustrates two useful concepts: adding a new type of content area ("icon") and how to handle grid areas that are not flush to the left of the page.
+The example shows 2 useful concepts: adding a new type of content area ('icon') and how to handle grid areas that are not flush to the left of the page.

 <img src="/assets/images/examples/complex-document-layout.svg"/>

 On small devices in this layout everything is linearised and we can just rely on the default layout defined by the Design System.

-On medium devices (e.g. tablets) the sidebar is moved to the side of the content area and the feedback box is reduced in width to match the width of the content area.
+On medium devices (such as tablets), the sidebar is moved to the side of the content area and the feedback box is reduced in width to match the width of the content area.

-On large devices everything is moved two columns to the right and an icon is placed to the left of the header.
+On large devices (such as desktop computers) everything is moved two columns to the right and an icon is placed to the left of the header.

 ### 1. The non-grid fallback